fgcz/prolfqua/README.md

 # prolfqua - a R package for Proteomics Differential Expression Analysis

-The R package contains functions for analyzing mass spectrometry based LFQ experiments.
+The R package contains functions for analyzing mass spectrometry based experiments.
 This package is developed at the [FGCZ](http://fgcz.ch/).

 # How to install prolfqua?